The beautiful logo is by local artist Freya Job

 Braidwood Clean

-Energy Inc. is working with EDP Renewables Australia, a developer of town scale solar
+Energy Inc. is working with EDP Renewables Australia (EDPR), a developer of town scale solar

 farms, about making our community more resilient and less vulnerable to grid